Alishbaa-amjad/AI-/Netsol/week-6/README.md

 This repository contains my **Week 6 tasks** from the **AI/ML course at NETSOL**.
 This week focused on **Regression Techniques**, especially **Linear Regression**, along with **model evaluation and validation methods**.

-The goal was to understand how machine learning models are built, evaluated, and improved using real-world data.
+The goal was to understand how machine learning models are **built, evaluated, and optimized** using real-world data and mathematical intuition.

+---

+## 🎯 Objectives

+* 📊 Understand regression models and their working
+* 📉 Learn different evaluation metrics
+* 🔄 Apply cross-validation techniques
+* 🧠 Build Linear Regression from scratch
+* ⚙️ Strengthen understanding of Gradient Descent

 ---